 Single permit to work in Belgium as an employee for more than 90 days

-Since January 1st, 2019, employees who want to work in belgium for more than 90 days, musta pply for a single permit at the competent regional authority (Flanders, Brussels, or Wallonia).
+Employees who want to work in belgium for more than 90 days, must apply for a single permit at the competent regional authority (Flanders, Brussels, or Wallonia).
 The application is filed through the future Belgian employer.
 These are the websites of the 3 Regions where you can apply for the single permit.

 On the application, we advise you to put your current address abroad and specify the Belgian Consulate where you will collect your visa (Washington D.C., New York City, Los Angeles, or Atlanta).

-Once your single permit has been granted and you receive the official confirmation letter by email, please fill out the visa application form and book your appointment through this website:
+Once your single permit has been granted and you receive the official confirmation letter by email, you can apply for your D-type visa.